DataDog/hiring-engineers/answers.md

 ## Final Question:

-Datadog has been used in a lot of creative ways in the past.
+~~Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!

-Is there anything creative you would use Datadog for?
+Is there anything creative you would use Datadog for?~~

+I would check with companies like Bayes Impact, cause I'm pretty sure social-oriented initiatives could benefit from such monitoring tools (especially with predictive capabilities)